McRib: Product description

-The McRib Jr. was available briefly in 2000.
-This version replaced the roll with a standard hamburger bun, and was served with two pickles and a smaller pork patty.

 History

-1981–2004
+1981–2004: Introduction and removal

 The McRib was first introduced in 1981 as a limited-time offering, initially tested in the Kansas City area.
 It was developed by McDonald's first executive chef René Arend, a native of Luxembourg who invented Chicken McNuggets in 1979.
 "The McNuggets were so well received that every franchise wanted them," said Arend in a 2009 interview.
 "There wasn't a system to supply enough chicken.
 We had to come up with something to give the other franchises as a new product.
 So the McRib came about because of the shortage of chickens."
 It was his inspiration to shape the McRib patty "like a slab of ribs," despite the fact that a round patty would have been cheaper to manufacture and serve on standard hamburger buns.

-After several years, it returned for a promotion.
-It is more popular in Germany and Luxembourg, where it remains a permanent item.

-2005–present
+The McRib Jr. was introduced briefly in 2003 as a mini version of the McRib, placed inside of a hamburger bun.

+2005–present: The “Farewell Tour” years and recurring limited releases

+2005–2009

 On November 1, 2005, McDonald's issued a press release announcing that the McRib would be permanently removed from the menu following a "McRib Farewell Tour".
 McRib.com, a website registered to McDonald's, featured a petition to "Save the McRib", which was facetiously sponsored by the "Boneless Pig Farmers Association of America".
 On October 16, 2006, the "McRib Farewell Tour II" site appeared.

 The McRib reappeared in the United States in October 2007, beginning a third "farewell tour".
 McDonald's sold 30 million made with over 7 million pounds (3 million kg) of pork in 2007.
 Its fourth reintroduction was in the end of October 2008, across the United States, Hong Kong, and Japan, with a promotional website featuring music sponsored by a "McRib DJ Plowman" in tribute to its creator.

-Additional limited time regional offerings, in various regions of the United States as well as in Canada, were made throughout 2008 and 2009.
+Additional limited-time regional offerings in various regions of the United States, as well as in Canada, were made throughout 2008 and 2009.